+ What is Provided?

 A typical day begins with routines at 6:30 am, which include harvesting, irrigation, helping prepare breakfast, or animal feeding and cleaning (horses & cows, pigs, guinea pigs or chickens).
 The duties change each week so that you gain experience in each area.
 Routines take an hour or so, and breakfast is served at 7:30.

-In the mornings everyone works in agriculture in the garden (unless you are helping at the school), from 8:30 am until 12:00 noon.
+In the mornings everyone works in agriculture in the garden, from 8:30 am until 12:00 noon.
 Lunch is served at 12:00, with a bit of free time afterward to relax.
 In the afternoons from 1:30 until 4 pm volunteers work on individual projects.
 Projects are assigned based on skills and the necessities of the farm.
 But some volunteers prefer to get more experience in agriculture during the afternoon, in which case they continue in this area.

 From 4:00 pm onwards is free time before dinner being served at 6 pm– typically there is a dish-cleaning roster, rotating clean up duties between volunteers.
 Movies, presentations, or evening cultural activities are sometimes offered around 7:30 pm.
 Star gazing in the garden and enjoying the glow worms and fire flies glittering the land are a relaxing way to spend your evenings off.